openSUSE/news-o-o/_posts/2007-08-21-sneak-peeks-at-opensuse-103-1-click-install.markdown

 The XML schema is documented at [http://en.opensuse.org/Standards/One_Click_Install](http://en.opensuse.org/Standards/One_Click_Install).
 There is a concept design here [http://en.opensuse.org/Image:MetaPackageDesign1.png](http://en.opensuse.org/Image:MetaPackageDesign1.png).
 Nearer the time of release we should have some tutorials explaining to application vendors how to utilise the technology.
 For now, see [http://en.opensuse.org/Meta_Packages/ISV](http://en.opensuse.org/Meta_Packages/ISV).

 If anyone has any questions or suggestions they are welcome to contact me on IRC in [#opensuse-project](irc://irc.freenode.net/opensuse-project) or [here](http://blogs.warwick.ac.uk/bweber/contact/).
 My IRC nick is _benJIman_.
+The data used by apps is now available for uninstalled apps as well, not just installed  apps